-When your credit card processor reports back to your e-commerce website (through your payment gateway) if there are enough funds available to process a transaction (a sale on your website), there are a number of error codes if it's declined.
-Here's an explanation:
+When your credit card processor reports back to your e-commerce website (through your payment gateway) if there are enough funds available to process a transaction (a sale on your website), there are a number of error codes that show up if the transaction is declined.

 Why Was My Transaction Declined?
 (Authorize.net)

 "Declined (Card declined by issuer - contact card issuer to determine reason.)"

 There are 2 reasons why this error could happen and they are:

 1) The customer's credit card issuing bank did not approve the transaction.
 This could be for insufficient funds, frozen account status, invalid credit card number or expiration date, etc. Unfortunately the card issuing bank does not provide additional details regarding the reason for the decline.
 The customer will need to contact the card issuing bank for more information.
 One way to recognize a bank decline is to look at the transaction’s Address Verification Service (AVS) status in the Authorization Information section of the Transaction Detail page.
 If it shows AVS Not Applicable (P), this generally means that no verification of the address information was initiated as the transaction was declined beforehand.

 2) The transaction may have been declined by your processor based on transaction limits established by your Merchant Service Provider (MSP).
 Your MSP sets both per-transaction and monthly transaction amount limits for your transaction processing.
 If you have questions regarding your transaction limits, please contact your MSP.
 A phone number to your MSP should be on your most recent funding statement.

 A referral to a voice authorization center was received.
 Please call the appropriate voice authorization number below for the card type being used: